-As biology doctoral student Farida Yasmin advances her research into the wild soybean and its potential to address worldwide food scarcity, she continues to grow her impact and her knowledge.
+Biology doctoral student Farida Yasmin is advancing her research into the wild soybean and its potential to address worldwide food scarcity, growing her impact and her knowledge.

-In one signal of her progress, Yasmin has received a second round of support from the Schlumberger Foundation, through its prestigious Faculty for the Future Fellows program.
-The funding of just over $46,000 came through a competitive process and supports her research in UNC Charlotte researcher Bao-Hua Song’s lab into novel biotic stress resistance mechanisms of the wild soybean.
-She had received her first round of support from the foundation one year ago.
+Yasmin has received a third round of support from the Schlumberger Foundation, through its prestigious Faculty for the Future Fellows program.
+The funding came through a competitive process and supports her research in UNC Charlotte researcher Bao Hua Song’s lab into novel biotic stress resistance mechanisms of the wild soybean.
+Her third round of funding started in August 2020.

 Broadly, Song’s research team focuses on understanding molecular mechanisms and the evolution of plant biotic and abiotic stress response, using crop wild relatives as study systems.
 They apply their research to real-world problems, such as crop improvement and human health.